mohit-decoder/github_action/README.md

     docker build -t your_dockerhub_username/tomcat:latest .

-3.Build the Docker Image:

-    docker build -t your_dockerhub_username/tomcat:latest .

-4.Run the Docker Container:
+3.Run the Docker Container:

     docker run -p 8080:8080 your_dockerhub_username/tomcat:latest

-5.Access the Application:
+4.Access the Application:

   Open your browser and navigate to http://localhost:8080 to see the running application.